Alfred Douglas Price

-Alfred Douglas Price, Sr. (1860–1921) also known as A. D. Price, was an African American businessman and community leader in the late 19th-century and early 20th-century in Richmond, Virginia.
+Alfred Douglas Price, Sr. (August 9, 1860 – April 9, 1921) also known as A. D. Price, was an American businessman and Black community leader in the late 19th-century and early 20th-century in Richmond, Virginia.
 He owned a blacksmith shop, funeral home, and a livery.
-Price was one of the largest African American real estate owners in his city and the A.D.
+Price was one of the largest African American real estate owners in his city, and the A.D.
 Price Funeral Home is now a national historic site.

 Early life

 Price was born on August 9, 1860, in Ashland, Hanover County, Virginia.
 Historical marker SA-58 in Richmond states that he was enslaved at birth, however that claim has not been supported with reliable documentation.

 Price attended public school for only a few years before leaving home at age seven to work in Richmond.
 He soon returned to his hometown to work with his mother in their store.
 He was apprenticed as a blacksmith from 1874 to 1877.

 Career

 By 1881, Price was able to open his own blacksmith and wheelwright shop.
 In 1886, he added the skills of livery and undertaking to his business.
 During the late 18th-century in the United States, it was not uncommon for businesses to offer multiple services, and undertaking was done by many different types of tradesmen.

 Many African Americans did not have personal transportation during this time, and Price's livery service was able to fulfill that need with horse carriages.
 He also had a wagon delivery service for local businesses.
 In August of 1894, Price became one of the first funeral directors in the state to receive an embalming license.

-In 1898, Price's business had around 40 horses, and the largest amount of funeral carriages and funeral equipment in the city of Richmond.
+In 1898, Price's business had around 40 horses and the largest amount of funeral carriages and funeral equipment in the city of Richmond.
 According to Richmond Planet, the group of African American funeral directors in the city owned more carriages than the white undertakers combined.
 By the early 1900s, Price was also holding funerals for prominent white people, which enhanced his societal power.